vedatkara/vedatkara/README.md

 # 💫 About Me:
 👋 Hi, I’m @vedatkara.
-I was born in Istanbul in 2001.<br>🏫 CS student at Dokuz Eylul University, Izmir, Turkiye.<br>🌱 I’m currently learning Python, Java and C#<br>
+I was born in Istanbul in 2001.<br>🏫 CS student at Dokuz Eylul University, Izmir, Turkiye.<br>🌱 I’m currently learning JavaScript and ASP.Net<br>

 ## 🌐 Socials: